Mar 2023-Feb 2024

 ACTION

-Working with 130 partners on the ground, 96 of which are local and national NGOs, WFP is delivering life-saving help to local communities, refugees, and internally displaced people across the region, with a focus on new arrivals.
-The assistance provided ranges from food and cash support to school meal activities.
-WFP is also promoting resilience-building initiatives for smallholder farmers, such as building irrigation canals and culverts, establishing community and household gardens, providing seeds and fertilizers, and triggering anticipatory financing to help farmers prepare for future climate hazards before they result in disaster.
+Working with partners on the ground, WFP delivered life-saving help to local communities, refugees, and internally displaced people across the region, with a focus on new arrivals.
+The assistance provided ranged from food and cash support to school meal activities.
+WFP also promoted resilience-building initiatives for smallholder farmers, such as building irrigation canals and culverts, establishing community and household gardens, providing seeds and fertilizers, and triggering anticipatory financing to help farmers prepare for future climate hazards before they result in disaster.

 IMPACT